-The Bukit Timah Railway Station at the Rail Corridor has been given a new lease of life and it is looking more stunning than ever.
-The old station building has been lovingly restored and transformed into a heritage gallery and the surrounding area is now a lush green community node.
+The Bukit Timah Railway Station at the Rail Corridor is looking more stunning than ever.
+The old station building has been lovingly restored and the surrounding area is now a lush green community node.

 The 24-km Rail Corridor has become a firm favourite amongst nature-lovers, walkers, joggers and cyclists.
 One of the prominent landmarks along the Rail Corridor is the Bukit Timah Truss Bridge near King Albert Park.
 And just a stone’s throw away from the truss bridge is the Bukit Timah Railway Station community node.

-Bukit Timah Railway Station: A New Community Node along the Rail Corridor
+Bukit Timah Railway Station: A Community Node along the Rail Corridor

 The old Bukit Timah Railway Station was closed on 1 July 2011, along with the rest of the railway line.
 The brick structure is the only suburban station from the old line that remains.

 Rather helpfully, there is a modern panel explaining how it all works.
-The grills to the signalling room will normally be closed but those who are interested to learn more can look out for guided tours which will be organised by NParks in the future.
+However, take note that the grills to the signalling room are normally closed.

 There are also original elements like the token poles.